BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftenergy/compat/buildcraft/guide/en_us/block/engine_iron.md

 Engines will always connect to the nearest compatible MJ consumer.
 You can use a Wrench to rotate it to change which block it is powering.

+Combustion engines can be "chained" in a line with up to 5 engines in total.

 As with all engines, it <bold>requires a redstone signal to run.</bold>
 Gates can be used to detect the engines temperature stages to help you control them.